kagebarton/MriscocProUI/README.md

      */
 If you start printing and it says `Advance Pause` while **Runout** is enabled, you may have to change state it triggers no filament to **HIGH**, or **LOW** (depending on what is already selected).
 This is found in the _Prepare_ menu/ _Filament Management_/ _Filament Settings_ -> _Runout Active_. <br>
 A small issue which may occur is if you are in the <i>Print</i> menu and you quickly select to print between several printable *Gcode* files in a short amount of time.
 The screen can freeze for a moment and the printer will restart - that is it.<br><br>
-If you encounter any issues please feel free to post it on the issues tab, or if anything is going well please leave a comment.
+If you encounter any issues, suggestions, or feature requests please feel free to post it on the [Issues tab](https://github.com/classicrocker883/MriscocProUI/issues), otherwise if everything is going well please leave a comment.

 I will be working on more upgrades and features and tweaks along the way.
-Enjoy using this fork of Marlin as I intend it to be the best.
-It is easy to use and convenient.
+Enjoy using this fork of Marlin as I intend it to be the best; easy to use and convenient.
 So far I really enjoy the new settings and toolbar for the main menu.
-There is a variety of parameters and options that can be changed without having to reflash the firmware.
+There is a variety of parameters and options that can be changed without having to reflash the firmware - like with other versions.

 ### MarlinSimulator.exe Instructions